Want personalized recommendations?

 Article continues after recommendations

-Licensure: After completing your nursing degree, you will need to pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN) to become a licensed registered nurse (RN).
-Each state has its own licensing requirements, so you will need to check with your state's nursing board for specific details.
+After completing your degree, pass the NCLEX-RN exam to become a licensed registered nurse (RN).
+Check with your state’s nursing board for specific licensing details.

 Get courses selected just for you